shurinov/celestia-blob-fee-bot/README.md

 * Celestia Archival API endpoint

-* 2 discord-bot tokens ( One for Fee and one for Blobs size displaying)
+* 2 discord-bot tokens ( One for Fee and one for Blobs size displaying, see https://discord.com/developers/applications)

 ### Steps